smartsheet-platform/getting-started/README.md

 # Support
 Questions, problems - please post on [StackOverflow](https://stackoverflow.com/questions/tagged/smartsheet-api) using the "smartsheet-api" tag.
 Or contact us directly with questions or any other feedback at api@smartsheet.com.

+If you find errors or have suggestions for this document, please [file an issue](https://github.com/smartsheet-platform/getting-started/issues/new) or submit a PR.

 ## API FAQ
 * __Is there a fee to use the API?__